PLP-WebTechnologies/july-2025-css-layouts-and-responsive-design-Einsteinke-hub/README.md

-#🌐 Responsive Webpage with CSS Grid & Flexbox
+🌐 Responsive Webpage with CSS Grid & Flexbox

-#A single-page, responsive website built with pure HTML & CSS, showcasing the combined power of CSS Grid for layout and Flexbox for components.
+A single-page, responsive website built with pure HTML & CSS, showcasing the combined power of CSS Grid for layout and Flexbox for components.

+📑 Table of Contents

-#✨ Features
+✨ Features

-📱 Responsive Design – Works perfectly on desktop, tablet, and mobile.

-🟦 CSS Grid – Defines main page structure (header, nav, main, aside, footer).

-🟧 Flexbox – Aligns navigation links and responsive content cards.

-🚫 No Frameworks – 100% vanilla HTML + CSS.

-🌍 Fluid Content – Themed as Wanderlust Chronicles but easily adaptable.

 ⚙️ How It Works

+📂 File Structure

+🚀 Usage

+📸 Screenshots

+🔗 Live Demo

+🛠️ Technologies Used

+📜 License

+✨ Features

+📱 Responsive Design – Adapts seamlessly to desktop, tablet, and mobile screens.

+🟦 CSS Grid – Structures the main layout (header, nav, main, aside, footer).

+🟧 Flexbox – Aligns navigation links and content cards dynamically.

+🚫 No Frameworks – 100% vanilla HTML + CSS, no libraries used.

+🌍 Fluid Content – Currently themed as Wanderlust Chronicles but easily customizable.

+⚙️ How It Works
-🏗️ Layout with CSS Grid (.grid-container)
+🏗️ Main Layout with CSS Grid (.grid-container)

-display: grid; creates the main grid.
+display: grid; creates the grid layout.

-grid-template-areas defines readable layout zones.
+grid-template-areas + grid-template-columns define the structure.

-@media queries adjust layout for different screen sizes (sidebar stacks below main on mobile).
+@media queries adjust grid layout at breakpoints (📱 sidebar stacks below main content on smaller screens).

-🧭 Navigation & Cards with Flexbox
+🧭 Navigation & Content Cards with Flexbox

 display: flex; on .nav-links and .content-container.

-flex-wrap: wrap; ensures cards move onto new lines responsively.
+flex-wrap: wrap; allows items to flow onto new lines responsively.

-flex: 1 1 300px; on .content-card ensures cards scale smoothly.
+flex: 1 1 300px; on .content-card means:

+1 → Can grow (flex-grow: 1)

+1 → Can shrink (flex-shrink: 1)

+300px → Preferred base width (flex-basis).

+💡 Tip: Resize your browser window to see the responsive behavior in action.

 📂 File Structure
 project/
 │── index.html    # Main HTML file
-│── styles.css   # External stylesheet (if not embedded)
-│── assets/      # Images, icons, etc.
+│── styles.css    # External stylesheet (if not embedded in HTML) │── assets/       # Images, icons, etc.

 🚀 Usage

-Clone or download the repository.
+Clone or download the repository:

 git clone https://github.com/your-username/responsive-webpage.git
 cd responsive-webpage